eddiesosera/dv300-term1-backend/README.md

 ```

 >[!NOTE]
->This can be found in both the ormconfig.json file and in the dataSource.ts file in the src folder.
+>This can be found in both the ormconfig.json file and the dataSource.ts file in the src folder.

 </br>
 </br>